Nebraska Revised Statute 14-210

 Ordinances; adoption by initiative; procedure.

-The right to enact ordinances for any metropolitan city is hereby granted to the qualified electors of such city, but such grant is made upon the following conditions and in addition to the right herein granted to the council to legislate:
+(1) The right to enact ordinances for any city of the metropolitan class is hereby granted to the qualified electors of such city, but such grant is made upon the following conditions and in addition to the right granted to the city council to legislate as provided in this section.

 - Laws 1921, c.
 116, art.
 II, § 10, p.
 425;